Pipeline Stages

 <primary-prefix>-1.md. - Secondary targets are expanded into numbered files by content type (

-x-thread-1.md,x-post-1.md, etc.). - Article primary uses section-generation artifacts; non-article primary uses single-shot primary generation.
+x-thread-1.md,x-post-1.md, etc.). - Long-form primaries use section-generation artifacts; short-form primaries use single-shot primary generation.

 - Secondary outputs are anchored to generated primary context.